tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 ```

 Just like other type assertions, this doesn't change the runtime behavior of your code, so it's important to only use `!` when you know that the value *can't* be `null` or `undefined`.

+### Outro

+This isn't an exhaustive list, and future chapters will describe more ways to name and use other types.